free-dmo/free-dmo-stm32/README.md

 Happy printing... 😈

+## Usage

+The bluepill will emulate the RFID tag of a D.MO label roll if an RFID tag is not already detected, including counting down the remaining labels.
+To reset the remaining label count, simply power cycle the printer.

 ## Troubleshooting

 ### I can't program the board with the Micro USB port, what do I do?